heart disease articles

 The other issue people have with eggs is the yolk.
 It amazes me how often people proudly inform me that they eat eggs but “only the whites,” as if this were some unique virtue.

 I understand that the public health message we’ve heard about eggs for the past few decades has been extremely negative, but eggs have since been completely exonerated from heart disease accusations.
-There was a time when it was assumed that dietary cholesterol (which is definitely higher than normal in eggs compared to other foods) would raise blood cholesterol, but it doesn’t.
+There was a time when it was assumed that dietary cholesterol (which is definitely higher than normal in eggs compared to other foods) would raise blood cholesterol, but it doesn’t for most people.
 In fact, the healthy fats in egg yolks are likely to positively impact your good HDL cholesterol.

 Moreover, dietary fats in general have been shown to be excellent at satiating hunger, and are thus a terrific replacement for calories from refined carbohydrates.
 That makes egg yolks your ally in fighting heart disease and burning fat, not your enemy.